sausman/tiles-challenge/README.md

 * Either Coffeescript or Javascript are fine.
 * Please use Mongoid as your storage framework.
 * Don't get too caught up on performance and scalability.
 A clear, well-factored implementation is most important and we only want you to put a few hours into this.
 Just make comments in the code to indicate anything that you think could be a potential performance problem and hint at how you might handle it.

+## Submission

+* Deploy your app to Heroku and include a link to the instance in your Readme.md
+* Send an email to tech@charliehq.com with a link to your forked repo when you're finished and we'll check it out :)

 ## Provided stack